Law schools will know if you retake the LSAT, but they are unlikely to care.

-There are plenty of reasons to stress out about your law school applications.
+There are more than enough reasons to stress out about your law school applications.
 Retaking the LSAT is not one of them.

-There is a lot of misinformation about this because policies have changed.
-Back in the olden days before 2006, law schools reported to the Law School Admissions Council, or LSAC, the average LSAT score of their incoming students, which was a weighty factor in law school rankings.
+Misinformation about this topic is widespread, because policies have changed.
+Before 2006, law schools reported to the American Bar Association the average LSAT score of their incoming students, which factored into law school rankings.
 To keep their rankings high, law schools generally averaged each applicant’s LSAT scores in their admissions decisions.

-In 2006, reporting changed from average of LSAT scores to the highest LSAT score, and law schools followed suit.
+In 2006, reporting changed from an incoming student’s average LSAT score to their highest LSAT score, and law schools followed suit.
 With the proliferation of test preparation options, discouraging applicants from retaking the test made little sense.

 Now, some law schools commit outright to considering an applicant’s highest score only, while others claim to look at all scores.
-Effectively, however, law schools take your highest score no matter how many times you take the test.
+Some say that an applicant’s scores will be averaged if they are roughly similar.

 Is There a Limit on Retaking the LSAT?

-With the introduction of the digital LSAT, LSAC expanded its test offerings to nine per year and raised the limit on how many tests applicants can take.
-LSAC currently allows applicants to take the LSAT up to three times in a single testing year — from June to May — five times within five years or seven times overall.
+Since the introduction of the digital LSAT in 2019, the LSAT has been offered nine times per year.
+Each test-taker is allowed to take the LSAT up to three times in a single testing year, which runs from July to June.
+Additionally, test-takers cannot take the LSAT more than five times within five years or seven times overall.

-First, registering for the LSAT costs $200 per test.
+Retaking the test can get expensive, since the LSAT costs $215 per test.
 Need-based fee waivers cover only two tests over two years.
-Applicants looking for practice tests can find much cheaper options, even for proctored practice tests in live settings.

 What About Other Standardized Tests?

-Although the LSAT is still the dominant test for law school applicants, it is no longer the only one.
-According to the Educational Testing Service, more than 60 American and two foreign law schools accept GRE General Test scores as an alternative to the LSAT.
+Although the LSAT is still the dominant test for law school applicants, roughly half of law schools accept GRE scores as an LSAT alternative.

-The LSAC automatically reports LSAT scores to you and the law schools to which you have applied while the other tests require you to select recipients.
-Law schools that accept the GRE typically require applicants to report all GRE scores.
-Presumably, they would look only at applicants’ highest scores for the GRE or GMAT, but policies on this are unclear and depend on the law school.
+While LSAT scores are automatically reported to you and to the law schools to which you have applied, other tests require you to select recipients.
+Law schools that accept the GRE typically require applicants to report all GRE scores and will look at this full record.

-Ultimately, if you are currently applying to law school, do not worry about retaking the LSAT.
-If you receive a disappointing score that you know you can surpass, schedule another test and build up your skills through diligent and methodical practice.
+Ultimately, law school applicants should anticipate that they may need to retake the LSAT, not fear it.
+If you receive a disappointing score, schedule another test and sharpen your skills through diligent and methodical practice.

 More from U.S. News